 Experimentation fever takes hold

-“What I have tried to do is to take a painting and break it down - somewhat like a child's jigsaw puzzle – and then reconstruct the whole again embryonic style.”
+“What I have tried to do is to take a painting and break it down - somewhat like a child's jigsaw puzzle and then reconstruct the whole again embryonic style”

 His work then entered a new chapter.
 Souza had left for New York in 1967 urging him to follow.
-He stayed, but with the political climate in Britain becoming increasingly hostile, Ribeiro joined forces with his fellow artists, to counter discrimination.
+He stayed, but with the political climate in Britain becoming increasingly hostile, Ribeiro joined forces with his fellow artists, who collectively sought to counter discrimination with a passion.